 An Interview with Paul Ciesielski, CRO, TrueFort

 Application security teams continue to struggle with the challenge of an increased blast radius around their servers.
-Even as monolithic software in the data center is transferred to containerized designs that are orchestrated using tools such as Kubernetes, the protection challenge continues, especially if code changes are required to enforce security.
-TrueFort offers a novel Zero Trust segmentation approach that secures applications in the cloud and data center without requiring code change.
+Even as monolithic software in the data center is transferred to containerized designs orchestrated using tools such as Kubernetes, the protection challenge continues, especially if code changes are required to enforce security.
+TrueFort offers a novel Zero Trust segmentation approach that secures cloud and data center applications without requiring code change.
 We asked the TrueFort team to help us understand their platform solution, including how it works with best-in-class endpoint agents.

 TAG Cyber: What are the greatest risks to cloud workloads?

 TRUEFORT: While most workload-protection vendors would claim that the biggest risk to every organization is the compromise of a single cloud workload, the reality is that it has little impact on an organization.
 The greatest risks to cloud workloads revolve around the tactical advantage they offer an attacker with access to one.
 Once reached, attackers can often operate for days or weeks without detection because they are already inside the perimeter, and the understanding of normal operations is especially weak.
 Moreover, on most workloads, the execution of important commands is automated with privileged accounts, meaning attackers can steal these accounts from the compromised systems and reuse them to move laterally.
 Finally, from an initial cloud workload access, attackers easily move from one asset to another to access critical data stored in a database within the same environment.

 TAG Cyber: What specifically is meant by Zero Trust segmentation?